MediaComem/comem-masrad-dfa/BANNER.md

-This material is part of the [mobile development course](https://github.com/MediaComem/comem-devmobil) for [Media Engineering](https://heig-vd.ch/formations/bachelor/filieres/ingenierie-des-medias).
+This material is part of the [Advanced Front-end Development](https://github.com/MediaComem/comem-masrad-dfa) for the [Master of Advances Studies in Rapid Application Development](https://www.he-arc.ch/ingenierie/mas-rad-cas-dar).